AndreasChristensen89/cleaner-copenhagen/README.md

         * The vertical design is also used on the what we do page, and all text sections are now in a vertical line.
         * The footer has a change in its spacing between the social media icons, and they are now much closer together, and the font-size of both sides.
 The widths of the left right footers are changed from 66%-33% to 50%-50%.
         * Contact form's width is set to shrink/grow according to the screen size, text areas's width are smaller.
-    * 550px
+    * __550px__
         * The navigation bar now centers its elements
         * The logo font-size is lowered
         * The footer font-sizes are lowered for both sides
         * The about us page's height is increased, and padding and margin of the elements are changed to accomodate text pushed together.
         * The what we do page's height is increased, and padding and margin of the elements are changed to accomodate text pushed together.
         * Contact form's width is increased, but still adapts to screen size.
 Clear and sumbit buttons's widths are smaller.
-    * 400px
+    * __400px__
         * Logo now takes two lines, and header's height adapts and is now 150px instead of 110px.
         * Navigation bar's font-size is down in order to fit one line.
         * About us page's height is increased to fit elements pushed together.
 Margin is changed for elements on same page.
 Picture is shrunk.
         * What we do page's height in increased.
 Margin is changed for elements on same page.
 Picture is shrunk.
-    * 300px
+    * __300px__
         * This is to accomodate the smallest screen sizes down to the lowest on the Google Developer Tool list (280px).
         * Navigation bar's font-size is lowered.
         * The height of the what we do page is increased, and margin of the elements on the same page is changed.

-## Browser testing
+### Browser testing
 * Test on Firefox was good, but Google fonts seems to not be able to load, so the backup font was displayed.
 * Microsoft Edge was without any issues.
 * Media query tested on my own phone, Samsung Galaxy S9 using Chrome, no issues
-* Media query tested on my own tablet, Ipad pro 2018 using Safari, no issues.
+* Media query tested on my own tablet, Ipad pro 2018 using Safari, one issues with margins, now fixed.
 * General testing with my own laptop, Asus 13 inch using Chrome, no issues.

 All links were tested.
 The links connecting to external sources (social media) open in a new tab and those linking to external pages all work as intended.
 There are links on each site, except for the what we do page, but the user still has an easy to understand sticky nagivation bar.

 I believe the webpage is set up for the users to easily achieve their goal, which is to get general information about the group, who they are, where and when they operate, a way to contact them with questions/requests for membership/general inquiries and comments.

 ### Bugs discovered during testing:
-I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes.
+* I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes.
 Many times it would show that everything worked fine and smoothly only to display something different the next time it was opened.
 Similarly, it would show that something was off
 (footer not showing, lines out of bounds etc) only to show them correctly after closing and opening.
-Also, the test would succeed on Google Developer, but fail when manipulating actual browser window.
+Also, some tests of media queries would succeed every time on Google Developer, but fail when manipulating actual browser window.
-Firefox did not show the Google font during testing.
+* Firefox did not show the Google font during testing.
+* Safari did not show contact form buttons as Chrome, and I had to change margins.

-## Validator testing:
+### Validator testing:
 * W3 Markup Validation Service completed for all HTML pages with no issues.
 * Jigsaw test for CSS completed with no issues

-## Unfixed bugs:
+### Unfixed bugs:
 Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.

 ## Deployment